cliss/camel/README.md

 Camel is running locally on port 5000 and Nginx will just proxy all requests back and forth.
 The next things we need to do is that we need to enable the site and the restart Nginx so that we can access it.

-	`cp sites-available/camel.conf sites-enabled/camel.conf`
+	cp sites-available/camel.conf sites-enabled/camel.conf
-	`service nginx restart`
+	service nginx restart

 Since we want Camel to run at all times and not start or stop it once our session breakes we will need something that will take care of this for us.
 There are options but for now we will use forever.

-	`npm install -g forever`
+	npm install -g forever

 Now that we have all the things needed to run Camel on our own VPS you can go ahead and launch everything.

 Forever is really easy to use but has one qurik to it.
 You have to tell it where the root of Camel is.
 Since we already are in Camels directory we can just run

-	`forever start camel.js`
+	forever start camel.js

 This will start camel and it is now available at the IP or domain you specified in your camel.conf file Nginx uses.

-If you want to stop Camel again just use
+If you want to stop Camel again just use (if you are in Camel's directory)

-	`forever stop camel.js` (if you are in Camel's directory)
+	forever stop camel.js

 and you can check on how forever is doing and if the proccess is running by using

-	`forever list`
+	forever list

 after you cd into Camel's directory.

 [linode]:https://www.linode.com